-Scholars Portal at ISMMS: Research Outputs, Metric Types, and Fingerprints
+Scholars Portal: Metric Types and Fingerprints

 Metrics provide insights into the ways people interact with research outputs online.
 The growth of online research and the use of social media has given rise to new metrics such as online usage, captures, article views, and social media shares.
 Taken together, altmetrics and traditional metrics can provide a more complete view of the impact of research.
 Sources of metrics in the Scholars Portal include: